Writing Residencies in Canada

 Community: Most Banff Centre programs have a strong focus on community, including mentorship and readings.

-Other notes: The Banff Centre runs residencies and retreats throughout the year, often changing, so we’re not adding specific info here since it will likely be out of date soon.
-If you’re interested, check their website and see what’s coming up.
+Other notes: The Banff Centre runs residencies throughout the year, often changing, so we’re not adding specific info here since it will likely be out of date soon.
+If you’re interested, check their website or sign up for their newsletter.